 And, as with video games & the famous ‘indie games’ producers, performing art companies with very, very little money, are incredibly inventive and creative.
 They don’t have the fear of losing – losing what?
 So they invent, they take over, they have fun.

-And, even when there is a great disturbance in the Force… the sadness, to die of it does not win, the show goes on, and with it the love of life.
+And, even when there is a great disturbance in the Force… the sadness, to die of it, does not win, the show goes on, and with it the love of life.
+Isn’t life wonderful in the end ? of course it is.

 Featured Image : excerpt from Gargantua & Pantagruel, a comic book by Dino Battaglia